 Spoon River College offers an Associate in Applied Science degree in Medical Laboratory Technician.
 Program/Certificate Requirements: All courses for the degree must be passed with a final grade of "C" or better in order to graduate from the Medical Laboratory Technician program and/or certificates.
 This program is part of the Health Science Career Cluster.

-Additional information about the Medical Laboratory Technician - AAS Degree is available on the SRC website.
+Additional information about the Medical Laboratory Technician - AAS Degree is available online.

 Medical Laboratory Technician - AAS Degree